-Another direction which we are currently exploring involves ways in which we can extend the framework, both in theory and in practice, to incorporate different types of explanations.
-This includes local explanations which explain individual predictions of the black-box, and counterfactual or contrastive explanations which highlight how a specific input should be modified in order for the prediction of the classifier to change.
+Another direction which we are currently exploring involves further investigation of our framework in order to fully exploit its capabilities.
+We are currently working on the systematic study of the exceptions, and we're searching for ways to utilize them efficiently within our framework.
+We believe that this could provide to the end-user useful information regarding biases and outliers, and could drive the way towards incorporating local explanations to our framework.
+Stemming from this, we want to extend the framework, both in theory and in practice, to incorporate different types of explanations.
+This includes local explanations which explain individual predictions of the blackbox, and counterfactual or contrastive explanations which highlight how a specific input should be modified in order for the prediction of the classifier to change.
 This extension is being researched with the end-user in mind, and we are exploring the merits of providing a blend of explanations (global, local, counterfactual) to an end-user.

-A third and final direction to be explored involves extending the expressivity of explanation rules, in addition to that of the underlying knowledge.
+A fourth and final direction to be explored involves extending the expressivity of explanation rules, in addition to that of the underlying knowledge.
 Specifically, the algorithms developed in this work require that if the knowledge has a non-empty TBox, it has to be eliminated via materialization before running the algorithms.
 Thus, we are exploring ideas for algorithms which generate explanation rules in the case where the underlying knowledge is represented with DL dialects in which the TBox cannot be eliminated, such as DL_Lite.
-Finally, regarding the expressivity of explanation rules, we plan to extend the framework to allow for disjunction, which is a straight-forward extension, and for negation, which is much harder to incorporate in the framework while maintaining the theoretical guarantees, which we believe are crucial for building trust with end-users.
+Finally, regarding the expressivity of explanation rules, we plan to extend the framework to allow for disjunction, which is a straightforward extension, and for negation, which is much harder to incorporate in the framework while maintaining the theoretical guarantees, which we believe are crucial for building trust with end-users.